hackersupreme/react-spring-chain-animation/README.md

 The hook requires three arguments: an array of items to apply the animations to, the keys to apply to those items, and the animation specs represented as an object.

+The animation specs cover the following:
+- the base values the elements start with
+- the

 In the demo this hook animates the colorful boxes within the container to change size and change opacity.

 The array of items to apply the animations to is located in the `data.js` file.